 - Ash Grey Additive has been developed to add in green for bases up to level 6.
 You can add in an inch of this into your color mix.
 This helps counteract brassiness (yellow/orange) in brown hair.

 - Ash Blue Additive has been developed to add in blue for bases 6 and up.
 You can add in an inch of this into your color mix.
 This helps counteract brassiness (yellow) in blonde hair.

-Q: Can I also use Ash Based Toners to Kill Brass When I am Working on Blonde Hair?
+Q: Can I also use Toners to Kill Brassy, Orange or Yellow?

 - Use Intense Pearl Blonde 100V or Intense Silver Blonde 100B for first time applications or when the color is still yellow (level 9)

 - Use Pearl Blonde Toner or Silver Blonde Toner when the lift is correct (level 10).

 Q: I'm doing all that but I am still not getting the Ashy Blonde Result that I am looking for.
 What am I doing wrong?

 A: Almost certainly you need to lift the hair more.

 - If you are looking for a white blonde or an ashy blonde, color neutralization from a dark level will not work.